-It is fair to say that school safety is a top priority for school administrators and parents alike.
-In an age of increasing school shootings, cyber bullying, and self-harm events, school officials and parents have a lot to be worried about when it comes to the well being of students.
+It is fair to say that school safety is a top priority for school administrators and parents.
+But is it Illegal to have cameras in Classrooms?
+We are living in an age of increasing school shootings, cyberbullying, and self-harm events.
+So school officials and parents have a lot to be worried about regarding students’ well-being.

 Security cameras in public schools have been around for a long time.
-It became a common practice in the mid-1990’s when police departments began installing them in public places like housing projects, school campuses, and public parks.
-These first generation CCTV surveillance systems were meant to deter crime and provide physical evidence in meaningful events.
+It became common in the mid-1990s when police departments began installing them in public places.
+They installed them in housing projects, school campuses, and public parks.
+These first-generation CCTV surveillance systems deter crime and provide physical evidence of meaningful events.

-Today’s video cameras in schools still fulfill these purposes, but their applications now go far beyond being a physical deterrent to would-be vandals and criminals.
-Most agree that there are a plethora of benefits to be seen from school security cameras in common areas like hallways, cafeterias, and parking lots.
+Today’s video cameras in schools still fulfill these purposes.
+But their applications now go far beyond being a physical deterrent to would-be vandals and criminals.
+Most agree that there are plenty of benefits to be seen from school security cameras in common areas.
+These areas include hallways, cafeterias, and parking lots.
 But the debate heats up when cameras in classrooms are considered, which always leads to the question:

 Is it illegal to have cameras in classrooms?

 Classroom surveillance has many benefits.
-But school districts must be very careful in how surveillance policies are implemented to be sure that they are operating within the scope of legality.
+But school districts must be cautious in how surveillance policies are implemented.
+They must be sure that they operate within the scope of legality.
 Awareness and consent are two huge factors.

-All Districts should establish a formal Board Policy regarding the use of recording and surveillance devices on district property to ensure the health, welfare and safety of all staff, students and visitors to District property, and to safeguard district facilities and equipment.
+All Districts should establish a formal Board Policy regarding recording and surveillance devices on district property.
+This ensures the health and safety of all people on District property and to safeguard district facilities and equipment.

-District administrators and staff should be aware of privacy limitations regarding the use of such equipment and seek the advice of counsel whenever questions arise.
+District administrators and staff should be aware of privacy limitations regarding the use of such equipment.
+And they must seek the advice of counsel whenever questions arise.

-The District should post surveillance signage at all campus and facility entrances disclosing the use of surveillance equipment on the premises.
+The District should post surveillance signage at all campus and facility entrances.
+The signage should disclose the use of surveillance equipment on the premises.

 SUPPORTING HEALTHY STUDENT BEHAVIORS